 - Page numbering (except for the first page) should be centered at the bottom of the page.

-- For the Abstract, Acknowledgements and Table of Contents, number using i. ii, iii, etc.
+- For the Abstract, Acknowledgements and Table of Contents, number using i. ii, iii, etc. For assistance with page numbering, please click here.

 - The Table of Contents can be auto-generated in Microsoft Word.
 Table of Contents should: be single spaced, have numbers right justified, dots connecting text and numbers, indents for subheadings, and no bold headings.